Princely-O/Games-Gems-/README.md

 ***RAPIDFIRE6***
 --------------------
  *Laser defender is a modern 2D clone of Space Invaders.
-In particular, it takes from space invader the movement and fire mechanic, but omits the destructible covers.
-The player, represented by a spaceship, will be able to move within the play space using the left and right arrow keys, while shooting projectiles upward in the playspace.*
+In particular, it goes crazy.
+The player, represented by a spaceship, will be able to steer within the screen space using the left and right arrow keys, while shooting lasers in the playspace.*

 *Enemies will fly in formation*
 * Enemies will have an animation while in formation